ich-project/java-ich/build.md

 ## Build and Deploy automatically using scripts

-- Please take a look at the [Tron Deployment Scripts](https://github.com/ich-project/TronDeployment) repository.
+- Please take a look at the [Ich Deployment Scripts](https://github.com/ich-project/IchDeployment) repository.

 ## Getting the code with git